Happy birthday to me. Happy birthday to me. Happy birthday to me… Happy birthday to me!

 - 1 tsp ground cinnamon

 Preheat oven to 350 degrees F (176 C).
-Butter and flour two 8-inch, 1 9x13-inch, or 3 6-inch round pans with coconut oil or vegan cooking spray and dust with gluten-free flour.
+Butter and flour two 8-inch, 1 9x13-inch, or 3 6-inch round pans with coconut oil or vegan cooking spray and dust with gluten-free flour (adjust number/size of pans if altering batch size).
 Shake out excess.
 Set aside.

 Prepare flax eggs in a large mixing bowl.
 To flax eggs, add oil and maple syrup and whisk to combine.
 Next, add applesauce, sugars, salt, baking soda, baking powder, and cinnamon and whisk to combine.

-Add 3/4 cup (180 ml) almond milk and stir.
+Add lesser amount of almond milk (3/4 cup or 180 ml as original recipe is written // adjust if altering batch size) and stir.
 Add grated carrot and stir.
 Then add almond flour and gluten-free flour blend and stir.
 The batter should be thick but pourable.
-If too thick, add remaining 1/4 cup (60 ml) almond milk.
+If too thick, add remaining almond milk 1/4 cup or 60 ml as original recipe is written // adjust if altering batch size).
 If adding walnuts, add at this time and stir.

 Divide evenly among cake pan(s).
 Bake for 40-50 minutes or until deep golden brown and a toothpick inserted into the center comes out clean.
 When you press on the top, it shouldn’t feel too spongy, so don’t be afraid of over-baking!
 The gluten-free blend just takes a little longer to bake.
 Also, note that the size of pan you use will vary baking time.